rjsf-team/react-jsonschema-form/README.md

 ### Q: Does rjsf support `oneOf`, `anyOf`, multiple types in an array, etc.?

-A: The `anyOf` keyword is supported but has the following caveats:
-    - The `anyOf` keyword is not supported when used inside the `items` keyword for arrays.
-    - Properties declared inside the `anyOf` should not overlap with properties "outside" of the `anyOf`.
+A: The `anyOf`  and `oneOf` keywords are supported,  however, properties declared inside the `anyOf/oneOf` should not overlap with properties "outside" of the `anyOf/oneOf`.
 There is also special cased where you can use `oneOf` in [schema dependencies](#schema-dependencies), If you'd like to help improve support for these keywords, see the following issues for inspiration [#329](https://github.com/mozilla-services/react-jsonschema-form/pull/329) or [#417](https://github.com/mozilla-services/react-jsonschema-form/pull/417).
 See also: [#52](https://github.com/mozilla-services/react-jsonschema-form/issues/52), [#151](https://github.com/mozilla-services/react-jsonschema-form/issues/151), [#171](https://github.com/mozilla-services/react-jsonschema-form/issues/171), [#200](https://github.com/mozilla-services/react-jsonschema-form/issues/200), [#282](https://github.com/mozilla-services/react-jsonschema-form/issues/282), [#302](https://github.com/mozilla-services/react-jsonschema-form/pull/302), [#330](https://github.com/mozilla-services/react-jsonschema-form/issues/330), [#430](https://github.com/mozilla-services/react-jsonschema-form/issues/430), [#522](https://github.com/mozilla-services/react-jsonschema-form/issues/522), [#538](https://github.com/mozilla-services/react-jsonschema-form/issues/538), [#551](https://github.com/mozilla-services/react-jsonschema-form/issues/551), [#552](https://github.com/mozilla-services/react-jsonschema-form/issues/552), or [#648](https://github.com/mozilla-services/react-jsonschema-form/issues/648).

 ### Q: Will react-jsonschema-form support Material, Ant-Design, Foundation, or [some other specific widget library or frontend style]?